 The Bail-to-Sentencing Pipeline

-Before the prosecutor charges, before the judge sentences, there is the bail decision — and it is here that the cascade begins.
-The pretrial detention system sorts those who can buy freedom from those who cannot.
+Before the prosecutor charges and before the judge sentences, there is the bail decision.
+This is where the cascade begins.
+The pretrial detention system sorts people who can buy freedom from people who cannot.

 Black median household wealth is $24,100.
 White median household wealth is $189,100 (Federal Reserve, Survey of Consumer Finances, 2022).
 Bail is a wealth test that crushes Black defendants by design.

-The consequences of pretrial detention are not merely uncomfortable.
-They are determinative (Lowenkamp, VanNostrand & Holsinger, Laura and John Arnold Foundation, 2013):
+The consequences of pretrial detention go far beyond discomfort.
+They shape outcomes (Lowenkamp, VanNostrand & Holsinger, Laura and John Arnold Foundation, 2013).

 The Wealth Gap at Bail

 The pipeline feeds itself.
 Black defendants, less able to afford bail, are detained pretrial.
-Pretrial detention leads to job loss, which leads to economic instability, which leads to pressure to accept plea bargains.
-Plea bargains accepted under coercion of indefinite detention produce convictions that would not have been obtained at trial.
-Those convictions generate criminal records that increase the severity of charges in subsequent cases.
-The system does not merely reflect inequality.
+Detention leads to job loss, which leads to economic instability, which leads to pressure to accept plea bargains.
+Pleas accepted under the threat of indefinite detention produce convictions that might never have happened at trial.
+Those convictions create criminal records that increase the severity of charges in future cases.
+The system does not just reflect inequality.
 It manufactures it, with machine-like efficiency, at every stage.

-The trial itself introduces another layer of documented bias.
-Samuel Sommers and Phoebe Ellsworth, in their experimental research on jury decision-making, demonstrated that the racial composition of a jury significantly affects deliberation quality and verdict outcomes in cases involving Black defendants (Sommers & Ellsworth, Psychology, Public Policy, and Law, Vol. 7, No. 1, 2001).
+The trial itself adds another layer of documented bias.
+Samuel Sommers and Phoebe Ellsworth, in their research on jury decision-making, showed that the racial makeup of a jury changes deliberation quality and verdict outcomes in cases involving Black defendants (Sommers & Ellsworth, Psychology, Public Policy, and Law, Vol. 7, No. 1, 2001).

-David Mustard, in his comprehensive analysis of federal sentencing data, found that even controlling for extensive case characteristics, Black defendants received sentences approximately 12% longer than white defendants, with the disparity concentrated in cases involving discretionary sentencing decisions — precisely the decisions where individual judicial bias has the most room to operate (Mustard, Journal of Law and Economics, Vol. 44, No. 1, 2001).
-Mustard’s finding has been replicated by subsequent research, and the direction of the disparity has never reversed.
+David Mustard, in his sweeping analysis of federal sentencing data, found that even after controlling for case details, Black defendants received sentences roughly 12% longer than white defendants.
+The disparity was concentrated in cases involving discretionary sentencing decisions — exactly the decisions where individual judicial bias has the most room to operate (Mustard, Journal of Law and Economics, Vol. 44, No. 1, 2001).
+Mustard’s finding has been replicated by later research.
+The direction of the disparity has never reversed.

 The Both/And That Nobody Wants to Hold

-Here is where this article must do something most writing on this subject refuses to do, because the refusal is what keeps the conversation trapped in a binary that serves no one.
+Here is where this article must do something most writing on this subject refuses to do.
+The refusal is what keeps the conversation trapped in a false binary that serves no one.

 The sentencing disparity is real.
 The data is federal.
 The bias is documented at every stage — from policing patterns to prosecutorial discretion to jury composition to judicial sentencing.

-And: the crime that brings Black men into contact with this biased system is also real, and the communities most harmed by that crime are Black communities, and the victims of violent crime in Black neighborhoods deserve the same protection and the same justice as victims anywhere else.
+And the crime that brings Black men into contact with this biased system is also real.
+The communities most harmed by that crime are Black communities.
+The victims of violent crime in Black neighborhoods deserve the same protection and the same justice as victims anywhere else.

 These two facts are not in conflict.
 They are two aspects of the same crisis.
-A system that sentences Black men more harshly for the same crimes is a system that has lost its moral authority to punish anyone.
-And a community that refuses to address the behaviors that bring its young men into contact with that system is a community that has surrendered its young men to the system’s mercy — which, as the Sentencing Commission’s data demonstrates, is distributed unequally.
+A system that sentences Black men more harshly for the same crimes has lost its moral authority to punish anyone.
+And a community that refuses to address what brings its young men into contact with that system has surrendered those young men to the system’s mercy — which, as the Sentencing Commission’s data proves, is not distributed equally.

 The Strongest Counterargument — and Why the Data Defeats It